-MATH 102 - Algebra II
+MATH 137 - Intermediate Algebra

-3 credits (PREREQUISITE: PLACE-MENT SCORE OR COMPLETION OF MATH 101 WITH A "C" OR BETTER.)
-This course continues the algebraic skills covered in Math 101 and provides mathematical skills needed for higher math and science courses.
-The course covers in-depth exploration of factoring, rational numbers and radicals in the solving of equations.
-It includes the study of quadratics and functions.
-This course fulfills the algebra pre-requisite for the Nursing Program.
+3 credits (PREREQUISITE: PLACE-MENT SCORE OR COMPLETION OF MATH 101 WITH "C" OR BETTER.)

+This course extends the algebraic skills covered in Math 101 and provides mathematical skills needed for higher math and science courses.
+The course covers an introduction to functions, systems of linear equations and applications, factoring, rational expressions, radical expressions and equations, quadratic equations and graphs.